SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

 • Click Next to continue once you have selected the resources

-NOTE! – It seems the REMOVE button is not able to remove the resources.
+NOTE! – It seems the REMOVE button cannot remove the resources.

-SCCM Orchestration Group Rules Selection Page gives you an option to set the logic for the orchestration for patching cluster or domain controllers.
+SCCM Orchestration Group Rules Selection Page allows you to set the logic for the orchestration for patching cluster or domain controllers.

 • Allow a Percentage of the machines to be updated at the same time